iamprecieee/0g-node-guide/PART_1.md

 # Installation-and-Syncing
-## NB: This tutorial assumes you are using a vps/termius.
+## NB: This guide assumes you are using a vps/termius.
 To set up a vps please refer to [mzcat-vps-guide](https://medium.com/@mztacat/setting-up-a-vps-d030b2a28bab).

 ### Pre-requisites Installation
 - Update and install necessary packages: